-When a pupil is sent on work experience, the school will ensure that the provider has appropriate safeguarding policies and procedures in place.
-Where the school has pupils conduct work experience at the school, an enhanced DBS check will be obtained if the pupil is over the age of 16.
+When a student is sent on work experience, the school will ensure that the provider has appropriate safeguarding policies and procedures in place.
+Where the school has students conduct work experience at the school, an enhanced DBS and barred list check will be obtained if the student is over the age of 16.
+This is set out in paragraph 333 of Keeping Children Safe in Education (KCSIE) 2022.

-5.5 Training and Support
+Training and Support

 Staff members will undergo safeguarding and child protection training at induction, which will be updated on an annual basis and/or whenever there is a change in legislation.

 The induction training will cover:

-The Child Protection and Safeguarding Policy.

-- The Peer-on-peer Abuse Policy and procedures. - The Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behavioural Policy. - The Children Missing Education Policy, including the safeguarding response to children who go missing from education. - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSL(s).
+- The Child Protection and Safeguarding Policy. - The Child-on-child Abuse Policy and procedures. - The Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behavioural Policy. - The Children Missing Education Policy, including the safeguarding response to children who go missing from education. - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSL(s).